 And you think, how can they get up in the morning?
 How are they gonna move when you’ve lost all your children due to a tragedy?
 How are you going to ever recover from that?
 And I’ve seen over and over and over again how God like pours into the pain.
 And once we work and acknowledge the pain, God can tend to it and walk alongside us in it.

 I always think like Jesus walking hand in hand with us going, I know honey, I know it.
 And I know this is so painful and you can’t understand it right now.
 Yeah.
 And I’m right here with you just holding the pain for you.
 And that’s the privilege of seeing God’s transformation was some of the most painful things anyone could ever go through.

 Like here we are trying to hold the pain and acknowledge people’s pain in the midst of all of this.
-And we came together despite a trauma and a tragedy.
-So those are the two things that came to me when you we’re asking that question.
+And we came together despite trauma and tragedy.
+So those are the two things that came to me when you were asking that question.